 The cavalier strokeplay of Roy McLean, who was born today, made him the antithesis of most post-war South African batsmen.
 Once McLean got in - he made 11 ducks in 40 Tests - he was a fearsome proposition, especially square of the wicket on either side.
 At Lord's in 1955, he flashed 142, more than England had managed between them in the first innings... but South Africa still lost.
 He was a Wisden Cricketer of the Year in 1961, and also played rugby for Natal.

 Birth of Shaun Marsh, who scored a century on Test debut in Sri Lanka - only one of five Australians to achieve the landmark in an away game - in 2011, three years after breaking into the one-day side.
 Marsh first made headlines for top-scoring in the inaugural IPL that year, and memorably made a hundred to overshadow Sachin Tendulkar's 175 in Hyderabad in 2009.
 He was dropped after a terrible run in which he was out for four ducks in seven Test innings but returned in style in February 2014 with a hundred in a big win against South Africa in Centurion.
-Injury then set him back, and when he was called up again, in December that year against India, he had a solid enough series - once being run out on 99 - to give him a longer run in the team.
+Injury then set him back, and when he was called up again, in December that year against India, he had a solid enough series - once being run out on 99 - however he was frequently in and out of the XI.
+Called up as an opener in Colombo after Australia had lost the series in 2016, Marsh made a patient century, and two half-centuries on the tour of India next year.
+He played all five Ashes Tests in 2017-18 and was the second highest scorer, with 445 runs.

 Moeen Ali's career-best figures of 10 for 112 gave England an emphatic 211-run victory over South Africa at Lord's.
 Moeen, who also made 87 in the first innings, became the fifth fastest Test allrounder to get to 2000 runs and 100 wickets.
 Before this match, South Africa had last lost a Test at Lord's in 1960 - a fact new England captain Joe Root might have been thinking about during his innings of 190, the highest by an England batsman on captaincy debut.